-Inyati Game Lodge has always been a supporter of the SSW rhino protection programme and can boast that we are the largest donor of the total cost of the helicopter programme.
+Inyati Game Lodge has always been a supporter of the Sabi Sand Wildtuin rhino protection programme and can boast that we are the largest donor of the total cost of the SSW helicopter programme.

 SSW Rhino Protection Programme: